DVD-Video: Subtitles

 DVD-Video may also include up to 32 subtitle or subpicture tracks.
-Subtitles are usually offered as a visual aid for deaf and hearing impaired viewers, displaying translated dialogue into other languages, or displaying karaoke lyrics.
+Subtitles are usually offered as a visual aid for deaf and hearing impaired viewers, for displaying translated dialogue into other languages, or for displaying karaoke lyrics.
 They are sometimes used to present additional information about the video being played.
 Subtitles are stored as bitmap images and therefore can contain any arbitrary text or simple image.
 They are restricted to a 16-color palette, but are usually implemented with a limit of 4 colors.
 16 levels of transparency are also supported to allow blending, but this is also not always implemented.
 The subtitle tracks are contained within the VOB file of the DVD.

-DVD-Video may also contain closed captioning material which can only be viewed on a television set with a decoder.
+DVD-Video may also contain EIA-608 closed captioning material, which can generally only be viewed on a television set with a decoder and with the DVD player connected to it via analogue video cables, such as CVBS.

 Chapters and angles

 DVD-Video may contain chapters for easy navigation, and continuation of a partially watched film.
-If space permits, it is also possible to include several versions of certain scenes, called "angles."
+If space permits, it is also possible to include several versions of certain scenes, called "angles".
 Today, the multi-angle feature is mostly used for internationalization.
 For example, it can be used to supply different language versions of images containing written text when subtitles would not do (e. g., the Queen's spell book in Snow White, and the scrolling text in the openings of the Star Wars films).
-Multiple angles have found a niche in markets such as yoga, erotica, animation (e.g. for storyboards), and live performances.
+Multiple angles have found a niche in markets such as yoga, erotica, animation (e. g. for storyboards), and live performances.